#SOSAfricanHeritage

 Special support programme for UNESCO sites in Africa

-Initiated by the Federal Foreign Office and the Goethe-Institut, an International Relief Fund was set up in summer 2020 to provide rapid support to cultural and educational organisations during the Covid-19 pandemic.
-With its special support programme #SOSAfricanHeritage, the German Commission for UNESCO is an active member of the funds consortium.
-The following article introcudes the 22 projects funded by the German Commission for UNESCO.
+Initiated by the Federal Foreign Office and the Goethe-Institut, an International Relief Fund was set up in summer 2020 to provide rapid support to cultural and educational organisations abroad during the Covid-19 pandemic.
+With its special support programme #SOSAfricanHeritage, the German Commission for UNESCO was an active member of the Relief Fund consortium.

-african countries are project locations
+African countries ar project locations

-Projects to be funded
+Projects funded

 The International Relief Fund